umich-vci/gohorizon/docs/InventoryApi.md

 > []BulkItemResponseInfo ResetSessions(ctx).Body(body).Execute()

-Resets machine of user sessions.
+Resets machine of locally resourced user sessions.
 The machine must be managed by Virtual Center and the session cannot be an application or an RDS desktop session.